sogko/pussshy/README.md

 * Supports multiple menus and multiple canvasses.
 * Custom class targets.
 * CommonJS-ready for your [browserify](http://browserify.org/)-ing needs  <br/> (exported to both `window` and `module` exports).
-* Included source SASS (.scss) files for you to easily customise it to your project needs
+* Included source SASS (.scss) files for you to easily customise it to your project needs.

 Plus all the goodness from [the original version](https://github.com/christophery/pushy/):